-There are three (4) plant species at Alligator Flag Preserve that are listed by the Florida Department of Agriculture and Consumer Services (FDACS), one (1) as endangered, one (1) as threatened, and one (1) as commercially exploited (Table 7).
+Four listed plant species have been found at Alligator Flag Preserve that are listed by the Florida Department of Agriculture and Consumer Services (FDACS), one (1) as endangered, one (2) as threatened.
+(Table 7).
 A brief description of these species and their status is included in the following paragraphs.

-Table 7: Listed Plant Species Detected at the Alligator Flag Preserve Common Name(s) Scientific Name State Stiff-leaved wild-pine, Cardinal airplant Tillandsia fasciculata Е Reflexed wild-pine, Northern needleleaf Tillandsia balbisiana T Royal fern Osmunda regalis var. spectabilis С
+Table 7: Listed Plant Species Detected at the Alligator Flag Preserve Common Name(s) Scientific Name State Stiff-leaved wild-pine, Cardinal airplant Tillandsia fasciculata Е Reflexed wild-pine, Northern needleleaf Tillandsia balbisiana Т West Indian mahogany Swietenia mahogoni Т Royal fern Osmunda regalis var. spectabilis С

-T: Threatened; E: Endangered; C: Commercially Exploited
+T: Threatened; E: Endangered;

 Two of the three listed plant species found on the Alligator Flag Preserve are classified as bromeliads.
 Bromeliads are members of the pineapple family (Bromeliaceae).
 While some of these species may be found growing terrestrially, most native bromeliads found in Florida are found growing attached to tree trunks and branches and may therefore be referred to as epiphytes (a plant that lives upon other plants; from Greek "epi" = upon "phyte" = plant).
-The leaves and/or roots of these airplants (depending on the species) absorb the water and nutrients they need from the air and from the rain that falls through the canopy of the tree on which they are found.
+The leaves and/or roots of these air plants (depending on the species) absorb the water and nutrients they need from the air and from the rain that falls through the canopy of the tree on which they are found.
 Since epiphytes use their roots only to anchor themselves to another plant, they are considered non-parasitic.
 Even though the three listed bromeliad species found on the Alligator Flag Preserve are fairly common in the state, they are listed due to illegal collecting and the destruction of the habitats in which they are found.
-Additionally, infestation by the introduced Mexican bromeliad weevil (Metamasius callizona) has been implicated in the decline of many airplant populations around the state.
+Additionally, infestation by the introduced Mexican bromeliad weevil (Metamasius callizona) has been implicated in the decline of many air plant populations around the state.
 Currently, there are no control measures in place however, close research and monitoring is taking place.

-Stiff-leaved Wild Pine (Tillandsia fasciculata), is also known as cardinal airplant and common wild pine.
+Stiff-leaved Wild Pine (Tillandsia fasciculata), is also known as cardinal air plant and common wild pine.
 T. fasciculata is listed as an endangered plant by the State of Florida and has been in 24 counties throughout Florida (Wunderlin & Hansen 2008).
 This epiphyte was frequently found in South Florida before the introduction of the Mexican bromeliad weevil.
 Today, it may be found in hammocks, cypress swamps and pinelands.